datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    Back in the very first section of the Basics, :ref:`createDS`, a hidden section mentioned the ``--description`` option of :command:`datalad create`.
-   With this option, you can provide a description about the *location* of your dataset.
+   With this option, you can provide a description about the dataset *location*.

    The :command:`git annex whereis` command, finally, is where such a description can become handy: If you had created the dataset with